jiachens/ModelNet40-C/README.md

 #### Install Libraries
 We recommend you first install [Anaconda](https://anaconda.org/) and create a virtual environment.
 ```
-conda create --name simpleview python=3.7.5
+conda create --name modelnetc python=3.7.5
 ```

 Activate the virtual environment and install the libraries.
-Make sure you are in `SimpleView`.
+Make sure you are in `ModelNet40-C`.
 ```
-conda activate simpleview
+conda activate modelnetc
 pip install -r requirements.txt
 conda install sed  # for downloading data and pretrained models
 ```